Changissnz/vehicle_hacking__TheRussianPerspective/README.md

 - Calls for "common enemy watching/hunting" schematics through the engineering of dragnetted social situations.
 - Floods the legal court systems of foreign nations with reports of criminal/terrorist evidence through automation powered by illegally obtained information (such as hacked data).
 - Hacked German engineering corporations for firestorm-producing technologies, and coerces Chinese villages to mass-produce the firestorming weapons for his armies.
+- Calls for collective unity and individual responsibility in foreign lands where he offers services to their cause by serving in their limited liability government.